 Open Communication Can Create Lasting Rewards

-People in relationships quickly learn the benefits of open communication when it comes to sharing their life with another person.
-Whether you’ve discussed cohabiting, marriage, or simply becoming an exclusive “item,” talking about tough issues now saves you arguments later.
+People in relationships quickly learn the importance of open communication, especially when sharing life’s ups and downs with another person.
+Whether you’ve discussed cohabiting, marriage, or simply becoming an exclusive couple, talking about tough issues now can prevent arguments later.

-One of the biggest discussions you need to have now?
-The money talk.
-Even though the prospect probably excites you as much as a dental appointment, your partners’ financial habits impact your life.
-They can even affect your credit and ability to buy a home or car in the future.
+One of the biggest discussions you need to have is the money talk.
+While it might not seem as exciting as planning a vacation or discussing future goals, your partner’s financial habits will impact your life.
+In fact, they can affect your credit and ability to buy a home or car down the road.

-Here’s why it’s important to be open about money, and how you can achieve this in your own relationship.
+Here’s why it’s crucial to be open about money, and how you can navigate this conversation in your relationship.

 Determine Whether Your Future Goals Mesh

-When you’re basking in the glow of new love, it’s easy to overlook red flags, including those pointing to a disconnect over money matters.
-But the way you manage finances impacts every aspect of your life, including the romantic part.
+When you’re in the early stages of a relationship, it’s easy to overlook red flags, including those related to finances.
+However, money management impacts every part of your life—including the romantic aspects.

 Learn How They Manage Debt